Challenges & opportunities

 Technology providers face a lot of innovation challenges to enable such a digital transformation.
 But it is also crucial for them to understand their precise role in the transition towards a circular economy.
 In addition, they need to understand and mitigate the environmental and societal risks related to the implementation of a digital circular economy.

-- Digital technologies enabling new circular value chains;
+Digital technologies for circular value chains

 Digital technologies enable new circular value chains.
 Hence, digital solutions provide an opportunity for capitalising on existing circular economy solutions and capturing additional value.
 That creates a need for new circular business models such as Products as a Service (PaaS), sharing platforms and peer-to-peer interactions.
 Although there is a general awareness about the need for a digital circular economy, too little connections exist between the digital and circular economy communities.
 Debate and interaction between both communities is therefore essential to start building bridges and creating a solid basis for a common vocabulary.

 Deep dive sessions